Jzow/Jzow/README.md

 My name is Zhao Wei.
 I'm from Shanghai, China.
 I've been interested in coding since

-I especially look forward to finding a computer science teacher.
-If you are willing to guide me in technical learning, I will be grateful.
-You can contact me by email
+I am particularly looking forward to finding a computer science teacher.
+I would appreciate it if you would guide me in technical learning.
+You can contact me by email.
+Thank you very much for taking the time to read my profile

 ## For freedom and dreams